iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/8sem/e3/artificial_neural.md

-## Syllabus: ARTIFICIAL NEURAL NETWORK

-**Course Objective:** To introduce the concept of artificial network as an alternative options for solving engineering problems.

-### Topics:

 1. **Working with data (4 hours)**
     * Data types; data, information and knowledge; concept of data mining; Dimension reduction of data matrix: Principal component analysis.